A: Poughkeepsie, New York, United States

 In 1990, Afternoon, a story was published on diskette and distributed by Eastgate Systems, producers of Storyspace.

-Afternoon, a story is considered the first hypertext fiction (hyperfiction) a non-linear, interactive electronic literary form as compared to traditional linear fiction.
+Afternoon, a story is considered one of the first published hypertext fiction (hyperfiction) a non-linear, interactive electronic literary form as compared to traditional linear fiction.
 Hypertext fiction was preceded by nonlinear printed narratives such as James Joyce's Ulysses (1922) in which a nonlinear narrative and interactive narrative was achieved through internal references within the printed text.